MicrosoftDocs/cpp-docs/docs/cpp/function-overloading.md

  Default arguments cannot be supplied for overloaded operators.

- For restrictions on overloading and information on how overloading affects other elements of C++, see [Overloading](../misc/overloading-cpp.md).

 ## Argument Matching
  Overloaded functions are selected for the best match of function declarations in the current scope to the arguments supplied in the function call.
 If a suitable function is found, that function is called.
 "Suitable" in this context means one of the following: